aircrack-ng/aircrack-ng/README.md

 ## Optional stuff

- * If you want SSID filtering with regular expression in airodump-ng (-essid-regex) pcre development package is required.
+ * If you want SSID filtering with regular expression in airodump-ng (-essid-regex) PCRE development package is required.
  * If you want to use airolib-ng and '-r' option in aircrack-ng, SQLite development package >= 3.3.17 (3.6.X version or better is recommended)
  * If you want to use Airpcap, the 'developer' directory from the CD/ISO/SDK is required.
- * In order to build `besside-ng`, `besside-ng-crawler`, `easside-ng`, `tkiptun-ng` and `wesside-ng`, libpcap development package is required (on Cygwin, use the Aircap SDK instead; see above)
+ * In order to build `besside-ng`, `besside-ng-crawler`, `easside-ng`, `tkiptun-ng` and `wesside-ng`, libpcap development package is required (on Cygwin, use the Airpcap SDK instead; see above)
  * rfkill
  * If you want Airodump-ng to log GPS coordinates, gpsd is needed
  * For best performance on SMP machines, ensure the hwloc library and headers are installed.
 It is strongly recommended on high core count systems, it may give a serious speed boost